 • Mandatory Exclusions: Covers a wide range of convictions, including bribery, fraud, terrorism, and money laundering.

-• Discretionary exclusions: Include circumstances such as bankruptcy, professional misconduct, improper behavior during a procurement, or convictions held by connected persons.
+• Discretionary exclusions: Include circumstances such as bankruptcy, professional misconduct, improper behaviour during a procurement, or convictions held by connected persons.

 6. Financial Information